Sonoma County Wineries To Visit This Fall

 www.bellawinery.com

 Located in the breathtaking Dry Creek Valley Wine Region of Sonoma County, Bella Vineyards is a small, family-owned winery best known for its award-winning zinfandel wines.
 Led by owners Scott and Lynn Adams, the winery resides on a property known as Lily Hill Estate, whose winemaking traces back to 1915.
-In fact, they still retain 10 prized acres of the original old-vine zinfandel.
+They still retain ten prized acres of the original old-vine zinfandel.
 The tasting room is housed within the nearly 7,000 square feet of caves situated just below the vineyard and is open daily.

 Related: Best Spa Hotels In Calistoga